vipul2802/o365hq.com/content/services/On-premises Active Directory to Azure Active Directory Transition.md

 1. A gap analysis of an existing on-prem AD environment and Azure AD has been performed
-2. The necessity of an additional Office 365/Azure licenses has been determined and licenses purchased (license cost is not included in this SOW cost)
+2. The necessity of additional Microsoft 365/Azure licenses has been determined and licenses purchased (license cost is not included in this SOW cost)
 3. The existing Azure AD has been prepared for the migration